 Since David Cronenberg left behind the body horror films of his younger years with eXistenZ in 1999 to do crime films, literary adaptations and art-house flare (nothing wrong with that either), it’s good to see the Cronenberg family business injected with new blood.
 Possessor is the trippy sci-fi/horror movie you’ve been waiting for all year.
 It doesn’t disappoint with its impressive visuals, strong performances, twists and turns, satire, and a good sprinkling of the old ultra-violence.
 One of the best films of the year.

 Possessor premiered at the BFI London Film Festival in October, when this piece was originally written.
-On VoD on Friday, November 27th.
+On some digital platforms on Friday, November 27th.
+On Shudder on Thursday, June 10th.